jacurtis/jacurtis-gridsome/content/journal/2020-01-14/designing-boilerplate-css-for-posts.md

 Today, while working towards getting this site up and running in its' primative form, I ran into the need to create some basic styling for my new website.
 My goal is to keep the styling pretty minimal at the moment.

-So I wished I had a nice list of each element I should style
+So I wished I had a nice list of each element I should style.
+Instead of pulling in a fancy CSS Framework (that everyone is doing nowadays), I decided to practice